Because WordPress on page Search Engine Optimization should become second nature

 Some of the things you should do right away after installing it:

 - Change the default title and description of your homepage.
 Do it in SEO > Titles & Metas > Home.
 We'd advise you to target some long-tail keyword in your homepage title that also includes a shorter keyword in it.
 That way you're killing two birds with one stone.
-Example: for this page we're targetting "WordPress on page SEO", which means, we're also targeting "WordPress SEO" and "on page SEO"
+Example: for this page we're targeting "WordPress on page SEO", which means, we're also targeting "WordPress SEO" and "on page SEO"

 - Do the same for your Single Post Types and Taxonomies (available as tabs in SEO > Titles & Metas).